pbierkortte/AI-Prompt-Toolkit/tools/llm_contextual_summary.md

 At any point in your conversation, paste the following prompt to invoke a deep-thinking summary:

 ```
-I think a deep thinking is in order let your mind wonder, no word limit.
+No word limit I think deep thinking is in order let your mind wander
 ```

 ---